New Enforcement Powers

 - The new powers are in addition to other enforcement tools, such as the attachment of conditions to a registration.

-- The current practice of issuing Immediate Action Notices will be stood down in due course and transitioned to the new statutory notices.
+- The current practice of issuing Immediate Action Notices will be stood down from the 30th March 2026.

 - The amendments to the Act create new offences of failing to comply with any of the Orders described above.